HewlettPackard/terraform-provider-oneview/README.md

 ## Installing `terraform-provider-oneview` with Go

 * Install Go 1.11.
 For previous versions, you may have to set your `$GOPATH` manually, if you haven't done it yet.
 * Install Terraform 0.11.x [from here](https://www.terraform.io/downloads.html) and save it into `/usr/local/bin/terraform` folder (create it if it doesn't exists).
-This SDK DOESNOT SUPPORT Terrafoem 0.12 or above.
+This provider DOES NOT SUPPORT Terrafoem 0.12 or above.
 * Download the code by issuing a `go get` command.

 ```bash